crohn’s & chronic illness

 Rebuilding confidence

-Rediscovering who you are now.
-Finding what your body can do rather than focusing on what it can't.
-Learning to be kind to yourself on the hard days and celebrate the small wins.
+Rediscovering who you are now and what your body can do.
+Learning to be kind to yourself on the hard days - and to celebrate the small wins.

 Mental & emotional wellbeing

-Working through the anxiety, the grief and the loss of identity that chronic illness brings.
-Using CBT, IEMT and other tools to help you find solid ground — not just coping, but genuinely feeling like yourself.
+Working through the anxiety, grief and loss of identity that chronic illness brings.
+Using CBT, IEMT and proven tools to help you find solid ground again.

 Movement & physical health

-Finding a form of movement that works with your condition rather than against it.
-Gentle, appropriate and entirely personal — built around your energy levels, your flares and your real life.
+Finding movement that works with your condition, not against it.
+Gentle, personal and built entirely around your energy levels and real life.

 What they don’t always tell you